 Plus, when window panes crack, that damage can easily spread and worsen.
 Daily temperature fluctuations can cause pressure to expand and contract, which can make a crack spread or lead to a window pane breaking altogether.

 Additionally, a crack in your window is a major source of air leaks.
+You might even hear the wind whistling through it, which is one of the house sounds you should never ignore.
 This affects the comfort in your home, overall energy efficiency, and your wallet by causing your heating and cooling systems to work harder.
 This is why replacing windows when needed is one of the top home security tips to help protect your home.

 2. Outdated Windows Could Have Harmful Materials